 Scouting report: Oregon State

-Prediction: Picked to finish 10th in a preseason poll in the Pac-12 by media who cover the conference.
+Prediction: Picked to finish eighth in the Pac-12 by media.

 PLAYERS TO WATCH:

 — Jared Cunningham (right) is the early front-runner for Pac-12 Player of the Year.
 He leads the conference with a 16.8 scoring average.
 He’s a slasher, extremely athletic and one of the best dunkers in the league.
 Cunningham likes to attack the basket and draw fouls.
 He leads the league with 99 free attempts and is 14th shooting 75.8 at the line.
 Against Texas, he attempted 23 foul shots.
 Cunningham also dropped a career-high 37 on the Longhorns.
 He’s also scored 35 this season.
 He’s been held below 10 points just twice and OSU lost both games.
 Cunningham is a below average perimeter shooter – he’s 11 of 46 (23.9 percent) on three-pointers – which is about the only thing he struggles with.
 He hasn’t made more than two in any game this season.
 Defensively he’s a terrific help defender who leads the Pac-12 with 36 steals.
 Cunningham is OSU’s best player, but he’s also emerging as a leader.